LoganJ-Hyland/CLIVE2025-APS/aps.md

 4. Select the **Apps** tab located at the top of the window.
 5. Select the **Create App** button.
 6. Name the app ```onboarding#```.
-- a.
-Replace # with your User number.
+    - Replace # with your User number.
 Ex: User 6 = onboarding6.
 7. Select the Create new app definition button.
 8. Select the Edit included models button.
 9. Add your onboarding# model.
 Ex: User 9 would select onboarding9.